DV

 Strategy & risk

-CHPY tracks Basket (Semiconductor companies) with a covered call approach, while ULTY tracks Basket (High Volatility stocks) using a covered call strategy.
+CHPY tracks Basket (Semiconductor companies) with a covered call approach, while ULTY tracks Basket (High Volatility stocks) with a covered call approach.
+Beta is 1.8613 for CHPY and 1.3581 for ULTY, indicating ULTY is less volatile relative to the market.

 Fund details